slsa-framework/slsa/docs/spec/v1.1/threats.md

 *Mitigation:* **TODO**

 </details>

+Reminder: dependencies that look like [runtime dependencies](#runtime-dep) actually become build dependencies if they get loaded at build time.

 <details id="runtime-dep-at-build-time"><summary>Use a compromised runtime dependency during the build (for tests, dynamic linking, etc.)</summary>

 *Threat:* During the build process, use a compromised runtime dependency (such